Peacock: 10 Amazing Facts of a Unique Bird

 Peacock Characteristics

 The colours of the bird are called the Peafowl, which is a name given to both sexes.
-The male is called a peacock, while the female is called Peahens.
+The male is called a peacock, while the female is called a peahen.
 The bird is one of the most beautiful and luxurious birds.
 This is due to the variety of colours of its feathers.

 Size

-Females weigh about 2.75– 4 kg, while male peacocks outweigh females in weight, reaching 4–6 kg, while the length of the male peacock is about 1.8–2.3 m, while females are 0.9– 1 m in length, and the wings are 1.5 in width.
+Females weigh about 2.75– 4 kg, while males outweigh females in weight, reaching 4–6 kg.
+The length of the male is about 1.8–2.3 m, while females are 0.9– 1 m in length, and the wings are 1.5 in width.
 M.

 Feathers